jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 ---

-While quite a divisive topic in the C++ community, macros are widely used in legacy code and for niche cases in modern code.
-As such, understanding them is crucial to understanding C++ as a whole.
+While quite a divisive topic in the C++ community, macros are widely used in legacy code and for niche cases in more modern code.
+As such, understanding them is crucial to understanding both the preprocessor and C++ as a whole.

 This article will cover how macros work and the basics of using them in your code.
-How macros have evolved with C++ will also be discussed.
 Towards the end of the article I've also detailed how to use the preprocessor directly to see the output of macro replacements, a topic rarely discussed.

-I won't be talking too much about the finer details of macros or when you should/shouldn't use them.
+I won't be covering every tiny detail about macros or when you should/shouldn't use them in C++.
 If you'd like to see some common C++ use cases, Jonathan Boccara gives great examples in his article [*3 Types of Macros That Improve C++ Code*](https://www.fluentcpp.com/2019/05/14/3-types-of-macros-that-improve-c-code/).
 The GCC preprocessor documentation also includes a section on [macro pitfalls](https://gcc.gnu.org/onlinedocs/cpp/Macro-Pitfalls.html#Macro-Pitfalls).